Experts say Musitanos made a grab for power

 Both experts agree that John Papalia's death suddenly created a

-Ontario, making the situation here unstable and
+power vacuum in Ontario, making the situation here unstable and

 dangerous.
 Papalia had ruled about a dozen mob bosses with an iron